 - Use DirectX Diagnostic Tool

-- Video Showing How To Fix DirectX Errors
+- Video Showing How to Fix DirectX Errors

 Reinstall Your Video Drivers

 A graphics (video) driver is the software that allows your operating system and programs to use your computer graphics hardware.
-Updated graphics drivers are important and often deliver better performance.
+Updated graphics drivers are essential and often deliver better performance.
 Driver updates typically provide bug fixes and compatibility with newer software.

-Make sure that the "Delete the driver software for this device" checkbox is marked when uninstalling the device.
+Ensure that the "Delete the driver software for this device" checkbox is marked when uninstalling the device.
 Now the drivers will be uninstalled.

-To install them back you need to restart your computer and Windows will automatically install the missing drivers for you.
+To install them back, you need to restart your computer, and Windows will automatically install the missing drivers for you.

-If you are sill getting DirectX errors after you reinstalled the video drivers then try to update them as well.
-You can update your drivers manually but you will need a computer with a working internet connection or to have your drivers on a USB drive.
+If you are still getting DirectX errors after you reinstalled the video drivers, then try to update them as well.
+You can update your drivers manually, but you will need a computer with a working internet connection or to have your drivers on a USB drive.

-Install Earlier Version Of DirectX
+Install Earlier Version of DirectX

-Various releases of Windows have included and supported various versions of DirectX, allowing newer versions of the operating system to continue running applications designed for earlier versions of DirectX until those versions can be gradually phased out in favor of newer APIs, drivers, and hardware.
-If you are having DirectX errors try installing previous DirectX version on your computer.
+Many Windows versions included and supported various versions of DirectX, allowing newer versions of the operating system to continue running applications designed for earlier versions of DirectX until those versions could be gradually phased out in favor of newer APIs, drivers, and hardware.
+If you get DirectX errors, try installing the previous DirectX version on your computer.

 Download Visual C++ Redistributables Package

 Visual C++ Redistributable Packages install runtime components of Visual C++ Libraries on a computer that does not have Visual C++ installed.
 Many applications require redistributable Visual C++ packages to function correctly.
-These packages are often installed independently of applications, allowing multiple applications to make use of the package while only having to install it once.
+These packages are often installed independently of applications, allowing multiple applications to use the package while only having to install it once.

 Use DirectX Diagnostic Tool

 The "Display" tab provides information about your graphics adapter and monitor.
-It also shows information about your graphics drivers and which DirectX features are enabled
+It also shows information about your graphics drivers and which DirectX features are enabled.

-The "Sound" tab of the diagnostic tool provides the information about the sound hardware, drivers, and output devices in use on your system.
+The "Sound" tab of the diagnostic tool provides information about the sound hardware, drivers, and output devices in use on your system.

 The "Input" tab lists the input devices connected to your computer and the input drivers installed on your computer.

-The DirectX Diagnostic Tool offers you a quick way to ensure that DirectX is properly installed and running and to see information about devices and drivers on your system that are related to multimedia and video.
+The DirectX Diagnostic Tool offers you a quick way to ensure that DirectX is properly installed and running and to see information about devices and drivers on your system related to multimedia and video.